siddhivelankar23/GenAIComps/comps/retrievers/langchain_multimodal/redis/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### 1.1 Install Requirements

-Upload a video or images using the dataprep microservice, instructions can be found  [here](https://github.com/opea-project/GenAIComps/tree/main/comps/dataprep/redis/multimodal_langchain/README.md).

 ### 1.2 Setup VectorDB Service

 You need to setup your own VectorDB service (Redis in this example), and ingest your knowledge documents into the vector database.